The Best Cooling Mattress Pads & Bed Cooling Systems

 Cons

-It’s made so that it can be quickly installed with any bed size and mattress, and comes with easy-to-understand instructions.
-You can choose to have cool air blowing gently over your body, or inside a boxed top sheet.
-So it will cool both you and your bedding, helping wick away the heat which gets trapped under your covers.
+It’s designed to be compatible with any bed size and mattress, and it’s easy to install.
+You can choose to have cool air blowing gently over your body, or inside the BedJet boxed top sheet.

 If you sleep with a partner, you can either share the cool air or keep it to just one side.
 There’s also the option of a dual-zone version for independent temperature control.
 With the double setup, you’ll get two remote controls so you and your partner can control the temperature on your side.
 There’s also an app if you’d rather control it with your smartphone.

 You can also use the BedJet 3 as a heating system in colder weather.
 I found it to be more effective and energy efficient than heated bedding, and it also heats your bed much quicker.
-If you have dual zones, you could even have cooling on one side of the bed and heating on the other – if you and your partner have very different temperature preferences.
+If you have dual zones, you could even have cooling on one side of the bed and heating on the other.

-One downside to consider is that you need to keep the base unit somewhere.
+Another downside to consider is that you need to keep the base unit somewhere.
 I could tuck it under my bed as you only need a clearance of six inches.
 If you don’t have that, you’ll need to keep it next to the bed instead.
-At least you can get it under some bed frames though, compared to the Eight Sleep Pod 3 Cover which is unlikely to fit under any bed.
+At least you can get it under some bed frames though, compared to the Eight Sleep Pod 3 Cover which is unlikely to fit under most beds.

 Warranty / trial period